VYO Chamber & Orchestral Summer Intensive

 Associate Professor of Tuba and Euphonium

-Appointed to the Blair faculty in fall 2023, Beth formerly served at Appalachian State University (Boone, N.C.) and spent two years as a fellow of the New World Symphony (Miami, Fla.).
+Appointed to the Blair faculty in fall 2023, Beth Wiese formerly served at Appalachian State University (Boone, N.C.) and spent two years as a fellow of the New World Symphony (Miami, Fla.).
 She holds degrees from Northwestern University (D.M.), Yale University (M.M.), and Lawrence University (B.M.).
 Read more +

 Craig Madole, Intensive Director